BonsaiDen/JavaScript-Garden/doc/functions.md

 Functions in JavaScript are first class objects, which means that they can be passed around like any other value.
-One common use of this feature is to pass *anonymous functions* as callbacks arguments to other functions.
+One common use of this feature is to pass an *anonymous function* as a callback to another, possible asynchronous function.

 ### The `function` statement